vikohub/tn-scale/README.md

 ## Random stuff related to TrueNAS Scale (and perhaps TN CORE too, in the future)

-UL Initial draft config steps for enabling Truecharts Frigate chart on a TrueNAS Scale Cobia system -> see wiki: https://github.com/vikohub/tn-scale/wiki/Frigate
+* Initial draft config steps for enabling Truecharts Frigate chart on a TrueNAS Scale Cobia system -> see wiki: https://github.com/vikohub/tn-scale/wiki/Frigate

-### Some other topic
+* Some other topic